-“Consent” of the data subject means any freely given, specific, in formed, and unambiguous indication of the data subject‘s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+“Consent” from the data subject means any freely given, specific, informed, and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

 We also need this from you – whereby this is granted by you completely voluntarily – in the event that either we ask you for personal data that is not required for the performance of a contract or to take action prior to contract formation, and/or where the lawfulness criteria set out in Art.
 6 (1) sentence 1, letters c) – f) of the GDPR would otherwise not be met.

 In the event consent is required, we will request this from you separately.
 If you do not grant consent, we absolutely will not process such data.